 It's easy to find out who a Yadav is.
-Just ask them their name and they will tell you their first name followed by their title what is always Yadav.
+Just ask them their name and they will tell you their first name followed by their title which is always Yadav.

-The Yadav are a caste comprising of milkmen, cowherds, cattle breeders and laborers.
+The Yadav are a caste comprising of dairymen, cattle producers, and laborers.
 Their traditional occupation is animal husbandry and selling its products.
 The Yadav consist of both landowning and landless people.
 Some Yadav are businessmen, teachers, doctors, engineers and political leaders.
-Especially in the last 3 decennia they have become politically powerful in the states Bihar and Uttar Pradesh.
-They are very influential and are a major challenge to the political supremacy of the Brahmins.

 Where are they located?
-They are living almost all over India and in South-Nepal.
-The highest concentration is in the states Uttar Pradesh and Bihar (North-India) but also in east, west and south India there are many Yadavs living.
+They live almost all over India and in southern Nepal.
+The highest concentration is in the states Uttar Pradesh and Bihar (north India) but also in east, west and south India.

 What are their lives like?
 The Yadav live in joint families.
-Most of them are vegetarian but many start eating fish, mutton, chicken and sometimes pork, but not beef.
+Most are vegetarian but many have started eating fish, mutton, chicken and sometimes pork, but not beef.
 Child labor is common among them.

 But also life, lifestyle and living standard are changing all over the nation.
 The next generation will need to get other kinds of jobs.
-To get those jobs they need education but proper education is missing in many places (especially in the villages)
+To get those jobs they need education but proper education is missing in many places.

-More than 12 million Yadav live in Bihar (more than 10 % of the population).
-Every year Bihar knows major floods, killing hundreds of people, leaving millions homeless… They are badly in need for Christian relief workers who can give them more than food, clothes and medicines.
+More than 12 million live in Bihar.
+Every year Bihar knows major floods, killing hundreds of people, leaving millions homeless.
+They are badly in need of Christian relief workers who can give them more than food, clothes and medicines.

-Prayer Points * For the salvation of the Yadav people.
+Prayer Points * Pray for the salvation of the Yadav people.

-* Pray for short and long term workers / teams to come and pioneer new ministries among the Yadav.
+* Pray for short and long term workers / teams to come and pioneer new ministries among them.

-* For new focused evangelism and church planting ministries.
+* Pray for new focused evangelism and church planting ministries.

-* For the practice of child labor to end among the Yadav people.
+* Pray for the practice of child labor to end.

-* For education to be made available to girls as well to the boys.
+* Pray for education to be made available to girls as well to the boys.